 Following her graduation from the University of Toronto with a dual major in French and Italian, Cantor Sufrin entered Hebrew Union College, School of Sacred Music in New York City.
 In 2008, Cantor Sufrin received an Honorary Doctorate from Hebrew Union College.

-Since her investiture in 1983, Cantor Sufrin has served as cantor at Temple Beth Elohim.
+Since her ordination in 1983, Cantor Sufrin has served as cantor at Temple Beth Elohim.
 Cantor Sufrin is married to Cantor Roy Einhorn of Temple Israel in Boston.
 They have two